 The answer to this can vary quite a bit depending on the scope of work, the depth and complexity that a client would like to pursue and most importantly whether we are building a lab model to run tests.

-Small projects where a client is looking for some insight into their process problem and is looking for a quick answer can often be solved with CFD, a straight analytical approach and/or a lit review and some consulting.
-These projects can often be concluded in a 2-6 weeks and come in anywhere from $5k to $20k.
+Small projects where a client is looking for some insight into their process problem and is looking for a quick answer can often be solved with CFD, a straight analytical approach and/or a literature review and some consulting.
+These projects can often be concluded in a 2-6 week timeline and come in anywhere from $5k to $20k.

 Coanda assigns a Proposal Lead to work with a client to understand their problem and to prepare a Proposal outlining the key phases of the proposed solution (scoping study, dimensional analysis, analytical/physical model design, experimentation etc) and the estimated cost.